CFBCWorks/Independence40SKN/_items/SKN40Book44.md

 format: photo

-title: Violence Prevention Strategies: St Kitts and Nevis Public Schools
+title: "Violence Prevention Strategies: St Kitts and Nevis Public Schools"

 shortdesc: “This project study was done in St. Kitts & Nevis and captures the efforts of teachers in public Primary schools as it relates to violence prevention."